 Forming a Trust Can Save Your Family Time, Stress, & Money

-In addition to establishing a will, you also probably want to set up a trust for your estate (living revocable trusts, which you can modify throughout your life, are the most popular—but consult an estate planning attorney before making any final decisions).
+In addition to establishing a will, you also probably want to set up a trust for your estate (living revocable trusts, which you can modify throughout your life, are the most popular—but consult an attorney before making any final decisions).

 Like a will, a trust enables you to establish how your property gets distributed after you die.
 While a trust lacks certain legal powers (such as establishing guardianship or POA), it allows your loved ones to distribute your assets more easily by circumventing the probate process.